elonehoo/ritem-mini/README.md

 - 🗂 Declarative routing for React

-- 🎨 [tailwindcss](https://github.com/tailwindlabs/tailwindcss) - A utility-first CSS framework for rapid UI development
+- 🎨 [UnoCSS](https://github.com/unocss/unocss) - The instant on-demand atomic CSS engine

-- 😃 [React Icons](https://github.com/react-icons/react-icons) - svg react icons of popular icon packs
+- 😃 [@unocss/preset-icons](https://github.com/unocss/unocss/tree/main/packages/preset-icons) - Use any icons with Pure CSS for UnoCSS.

 - 🔥 Use the React Hooks

 - ✅ Use Vitest for unit and components testing

 - 🦾 TypeScript, of course

+- ☁️ Deploy on GitHub Page

 ## Vscode